 Inn at the Mill is exactly what it sounds like: an inn in a mill.
-It's located in Johnson, AR (in northwest Arkansas between Springdale and Fayetteville) The inn is in the 1835 Johnson Mill, listed on the National Register of Historic Places.
-It has 8 specialty suites in the mill and a nice restaurant.
+It's located in Johnson (in northwest Arkansas between Springdale and Fayetteville).
+The inn is in the 1835 Johnson Mill, listed on the National Register of Historic Places.
+It has eight specialty suites in the mill and a nice restaurant.

 10 of 15

 Stonewind is located in Chester (near Fort Smith), with views of the Boston Mountains and the Ozark National Forest.
 The yurts are large circular rooms, dressed in modern conveniences.
 The property is in the middle of nature and has meditation trails and stone gardens.

 11 of 15